a-bentofreire/beamtoix/docs/pages/library/animations.md

 This is the first stage of the Animation Pipeline.
 The output value will be used to feed the [oscillator](oscillators.md#oscillator).

-ABeamer includes a list of the most common easings by bundling the jquery.easing plugin.
+BeamToIX includes a list of the most common easings by bundling the jquery.easing plugin.
 More can be added via plugins.